 Clifton is nationally renowned for hosting three very successful Australian Championship Carnivals in 1969, 1976 and 1983 when thousands flocked to Clifton to watch champion surf boat crews and legends like Barry Rogers, Olympians Ken Vidler and Grant Kenny take gold.

+This has created a tricky and even dangerous surf/beach environment, where novices and skilled enthusiasts alike can get into trouble when large gutters, rips and surf frequent the beach.
 People have drowned on unpatrolled sections of Clifton in recent years, emphasing the need to 'swim between the flags' where possible.